Below are Live Dealer Hold’em winning hands, ranked strongest to weakest:

 Simply put, your goal in live dealer hold’em is to build the best possible poker hand using the two cards you’re dealt and any three of the five shared community cards.

-In Live Dealer Hold’em, as opposed to traditional online Texas Hold’em, you play against the dealer and the dealer only, rather than trying to beat the other players.
+In Live Dealer Hold’em, as opposed to traditional Texas Hold’em online, you play against the dealer and the dealer only, rather than trying to beat the other players.

 Live dealer casino hold’em places you at a virtual casino table, but unlike other online poker rooms, the flashy graphics and random card generators are replaced by a real-life dealer and a real card deck seen via live video stream.
 Thanks to this live video stream, you can interact with the dealer and fellow players just as if you were at a real casino, sitting at your favorite poker table.